kvdnberg/peerreview/README.md

 7. composer install
 8. sudo npm install
 9. gulp (will be added to composer later)
+10. php artisan migrate
+11. Change database/seeds/UserTableSeeder to add a user that can edit the peer review board
+12. php artisan db:seeds

 Any remarks or additions?
 Send them to karin < at > netwerven < dot > nl